 He is proud to be from Jackson Heights, and he is proud to be curious.

 • I offer therapy in person and remotely.
 I have very limited in person availability, please inquire.
 I use a blend of relational and psychoanalytic therapy.
-I occasionally incorporate behavioral work when I feel you are ready to implement tangible changes.
-My therapeutic philosophy is that you are going to implement changes when your perspective genuinely shifts.
-This is why collaborative talk therapy is my style, and why I don’t provide “tools” to my clients except occasionally.

 • I charge $250 for individual therapy.
 I can help you figure out if your insurance covers therapy.
 I will provide you a superbill and you will get some level of reimbursement.
 If you don’t have out of network benefits, I can potentially offer a sliding scale.
 Please inquire.